lonssi/WeatherWatchMeteor/README.md

 The weather forecast information is obtained using the Open Data API by the Finnish Meteorological Institute (https://en.ilmatieteenlaitos.fi/open-data).

 The weather icons are originally from https://github.com/fmidev/opendata-resources/tree/master/symbols.
-Night version for each icon have been created.
+A night version for each icon has been created and some small tweaks have been applied to achieve better symmetry.

 WeatherWatch is running in https://weatherwatch.tech